Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Entanglement-assisted discrimination in the system

-If another operator clicks in the step 1, we can obtain a similar entanglement-assisted discrimination protocol to distinguish set (\ref{333}). $\square$
+$Step~5.$ Bob performs the measurement The outcome corresponding to the measurement $M_{61}$ is $\mathcal{B}_{3}$.
+Otherwise, the state is an element of the subset \(\mathcal{B}_{1}\).
+If another operator clicks in Step~1, we can obtain a similar entanglement-assisted discrimination protocol to distinguish set (\ref{333}). $\square$

-\textbf{Resource comparison.} Theorem~1 uses one teleportation round and consumes \((1+\log_2 3)\) ebits in total.
+\textbf{Resource comparison.} The resource cost of Theorem~1 is \(1+\log_2 3\) ebits, including the qutrit entanglement consumed for teleportation.
 Theorem~2 avoids teleportation and achieves the same task using two EPR pairs, i.e., \(2\) ebits.
-Theorem~3 also avoids teleportation and uses a single tripartite maximally entangled state.
+Theorem~3 also avoids teleportation and employs a single genuinely tripartite entangled GHZ state, namely \( |\mathrm{GHZ}_3\rangle_{abc}\).
+Since this protocol relies on a genuinely tripartite entanglement resource, it is not assigned a numerical ebit cost under the present bipartite accounting convention.
+Instead, it provides an alternative multipartite resource that is sufficient for accomplishing the same discrimination task.
 In contrast, a strategy based solely on teleportation of full subsystems would require at least \(2\log_2 3\) ebits.
-Overall, the proposed schemes outperform naive teleportation in entanglement cost.
-Moreover, Theorem~2 indicates that two EPR pairs can play a role operationally comparable to \( |\phi^+(3)\rangle_{ABC}\) for this discrimination task, while EPR pairs are typically more accessible experimentally.
-Consequently, the choice among Theorems~2 and~3 can be guided by implementation constraints.
-We next generalize these results to \(d \otimes d\otimes d\) systems with \(d\ge 3\).
+The bipartite protocols require fewer ebits than the corresponding full-teleportation strategy.
+Furthermore, Theorem~2 shows that two EPR pairs provide a bipartite entanglement-assisted protocol achieving the same discrimination task, whereas the GHZ protocol uses a genuinely multipartite resource.
+Since EPR pairs are generally more accessible experimentally, the choice between the protocols of Theorems~2 and~3 can be made according to the available implementation constraints.
+We next generalize these results to \(d \otimes d \otimes d\) systems with \(d\ge 3\).